 Elevation: 5,950 ft

 This peak is not in the book.
 Updated May 2018.

-The highest point in Lincoln County is found at the eastern end of the Bennett Mountain Hills in a area of sagebrush encrusted rolling terrain marked by occasional cliffs and sharp ridges reminiscent of a stormy see frozen in time.
+The highest point in Lincoln County is found at the eastern end of the Bennett Mountain Hills in a area of sagebrush-encrusted rolling terrain marked by occasional cliffs and sharp ridges reminiscent of a stormy sea frozen in time.
 The peak’s summit is the highest swell in the area.
-When you reach the broad summit it is difficult to identify the exact highest point.
+When you reach the broad summit, it is difficult to identify the high point.
+USGS Thorn Creek Reservoir